 As these qualities merge we observe images appearing and disappearing before our consciousness (field) by virtue of our imagination.
 These images are the by-products of experiences brought forward by the intuition.
 Some images are bright and clear while others are dimly lit, concealed and found inappropriate for the situation at hand.* It is within this field of potentiality that forms surface and recede, appear and disappear.

 * Please take note of the function of purpose in this relationship.
 It is by reason that most of our impressions are valued and measured in 3D space/time.
 Rarely is our reasoning overwhelmed by what we feel.
-Creativity and innovation requires that there be a major leaning towards the intuition with the understanding that purpose will eventually bring balance to every situation.
+Creativity and innovation first require that there is a major leaning towards the intuition along with an understanding that this hidden intelligence will eventually bring balance to every situation.

 Every design is a revelation.
 What is experienced both in form and formlessness in 3D space/time is a reflection of our own awareness, i.e. an expression of what we perceive to be real by means of our own imagination.
 Design at this level clearly illustrates the intimate relationship between the psyche along with the realities we fashion for ourselves and for others.

 Design consciousness is a consubstantial event that eventually gives rise to the concepts of inside-ness and outside-ness.